OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

-If you want to change the number of `compute_totals` calls that the coloring algorithm uses to compute the jacobian sparsity (default is 3), the tolerance used to determine nonzeros (default is 1e-15), or the number of orders to use for the tolerance sweep (default is 15), you can pass the `num_full_jacs`, `tol`, and `orders` args.
+If you want to change the number of `compute_totals` calls that the coloring algorithm uses to compute the jacobian sparsity (default is 3), the tolerance used to determine nonzeros (default is 1e-25), you can pass the `num_full_jacs`, and `tol` args.
+You can also pass the `min_improve_pct` arg, which specifies how much the coloring must reduce the number of linear solves required to generate the total jacobian else coloring will be deactivated.

 For example:

 .. code-block:: python

-    prob.driver.declare_coloring(num_full_jacs=2, tol=1e-20, orders=20)
+    prob.driver.declare_coloring(num_full_jacs=2, tol=1e-20, min_improve_pct=10.)

-If you want to set a specific tolerance and skip the tolerance sweep, you can set :code:`orders=None`.
-This can be useful if you have a very noisy jacobian that contains lots of small numbers and the tolerance sweep is unable to pick a tolerance.
-You can set the tolerance to a small enough value that you're sure that you're not missing any entries that should be treated as nonzero.
+If you want to perform a tolerance sweep, trying out a range of tolerances when determining what values of the sparsity matrix should be considered zero, then you can set the `orders` arg.
+OpenMDAO will then sweep over tolerances from the given `tol` plus and minus `orders` orders of magnitude.
+For each tolerance, it checks the number of nonzero values, and chooses a tolerance from the largest group of tolerances that share the same number of nonzeros.
+If it can't find at least two tolerances that result in the same number of nonzeros, an exception is raised.

 Here's an example:

 .. code-block:: python

-    prob.driver.declare_coloring(tol=1e-35, orders=None)
+    prob.driver.declare_coloring(tol=1e-35, orders=20)

 Whenever a dynamic coloring is computed, the coloring is written to a file called